BobSaidHi/rars/README.md

 ## Roadmap

-I despise the [JFileChooser dialog](https://docs.oracle.com/javase%2Ftutorial%2Fuiswing%2F%2F/components/filechooser.html), mainly because it does not have a editable path box.
+I despise the [JFileChooser dialog](https://docs.oracle.com/javase%2Ftutorial%2Fuiswing%2F%2F/components/filechooser.html), mainly because it does not have an editable path box.
 I intend to replace it with the [JavaFX FileDialog](https://docs.oracle.com/javase/8/javafx/api/javafx/stage/FileChooser.html) (if possible), which apears to use the native Windows Explorer Dialog on Windows.

 ## Features